 State Eviction Moratoriums

-- New York Governor Andrew Cuomo signed an executive order extending New York’s eviction moratorium to August 31, 2021.
+- New York Governor Kathy Hochul signed an executive order extending New York’s eviction moratorium to January 15, 2022.
 New York’s moratorium suspends all five stages of eviction for qualifying tenants.

 - Washington Governor Jay Inslee extended Washington’s eviction moratorium to June 30, 2021 for tenants who have submitted a declaration of financial hardship to their landlords and expanded vaccine eligibility.
 Beyond June 30, the state will offer an eviction moratorium bridge, which provides a transition to the eviction resolution programs the state is continuing to roll out.
 Landlords may not evict tenants in locations where there is no operational eviction resolution and rental assistance program in place.

 - California Governor Gavin Newsom signed legislation on June 28, 2021 to extend California’s eviction moratorium through September 30, 2021, with additional funds to assist tenants with rent and small property owners.

 - Illinois Governor JB Pritzker issued an executive order extending the residential eviction moratorium through July 24, 2021.